The B-52's (album)

-The B-52's is the debut album by the Athens, Georgia-based new wave band the B-52's.
-The kitschy lyrics and mood, and the hook-laden harmonies helped establish a fanbase for the band, who went on to release several chart-topping singles.
-The album cover was designed by Tony Wright (credited as Sue Ab Surd).
+The B-52's is the debut album by American new wave band the B-52's, released on July 6, 1979.
+The album's kitschy lyrics and mood and hook-laden harmonies helped establish a fanbase for the band, who went on to release several chart-topping singles.
+The album cover was designed by Tony Wright (credited as "Sue Ab Surd").

-The B-52's peaked at number 59 on the Billboard 200, and "Rock Lobster" reached number 56 on the Billboard Hot 100.
+The B-52's peaked at number 59 on the Billboard 200, and the single "Rock Lobster" reached number 56 on the Billboard Hot 100.
+Shortly before his death, John Lennon said that he enjoyed the album.
 In 2003, the television network VH1 named The B-52's the 99th greatest album of all time.
-Shortly before his death, John Lennon said he enjoyed the album.
-In his 1995 book, The Alternative Music Almanac, Alan Cross placed the album ninth on the list of 10 Classic Alternative Albums.
 In 2020, The B-52's was ranked number 198 on Rolling Stone magazine's list of the 500 greatest albums of all time.

 Critical reception

-Critical reception for The B-52's was generally favorable; critics praised the album's kitschy lyrics and party atmosphere.
+The B-52's album has received critical acclaim, with music reviewers praising its infectious rhythms and guitar riffs, kitschy lyrics, and party atmosphere.
+In June 1979, British rock critic Paul Rambali of the New Musical Express wrote: "This is the best debut album of the year.
+No conditions, no exceptions.
+As innovative and invigorating as New Boots and Panties or Talking Heads '77, and as wayward yet accessible.
+That good."
+Similarly, two weeks later in Record Mirror, British journalist Tim Lott wrote that The B-52's album was the best record he had heard that year.
 In his "Consumer Guide" column for The Village Voice, music critic Robert Christgau remarked on his fondness "for the pop junk they recycle—with love and panache," while also noting that he was "more delighted with their rhythms, which show off their Georgia roots by adapting the innovations of early funk (a decade late, just like the Stones and Chicago blues) to an endlessly danceable forcebeat format."

+In the 1979 Pazz & Jop year-end critics poll, The B-52's album was ranked number 7.
+New Musical Express ranked it number 12 on their critics' list of the best albums of 1979.